absurdmoe/Mix-Lounge/README.md

 <<<<<<< HEAD
 # pipe_channel
-pipe_channel is a music app built with Elixer and Phoenix
+pipe_channel is a music app built with Elixir and Phoenix
 =======
 # Chatty